Solar panels in Durham

 Solar panels in Durham cost most homes between £5,000 and £12,000 fully installed in 2026, with a typical home fitting a 5 kWp system for around £7,000 to £9,000.
 Durham sits in the DH postcode area and generates roughly 93% of the UK average from solar, saving about £400 to £1,000 a year.

-County Durham and the DH postcodes are part of SunSum's North East launch area.
+County Durham and the DH postcodes cover a lot of ground, from the historic city to Chester-le-Street, Consett and the former pit villages.
+Housing ranges from stone-built older property in the city to colliery terraces and newer estates.
 Here is the typical solar cost and saving for a Durham home.

 Solar panel cost in Durham